Although you may have a lot of strengths and skills, make sure the examples you give at your interview are relevant to a career in Medicine.

 You can demonstrate that you’re aware of challenges such as working long hours, having to break bad news to patients, and dealing with difficult (and potentially upsetting) situations on a daily basis.
 Acknowledge that being a Doctor is hard, otherwise it may seem like you have an unrealistic view of the career.

 Also, you might be asked to talk about how you deal with stress, because being a Doctor can involve a lot of it.
-Demonstrate to the interviewers that you already have some coping mechanisms to deal with the stress you may face as a Doctor – and don’t say that you’ll be fine because stress doesn’t really affect you.
+Show the interviewers that you already have some coping mechanisms to deal with the stress you may face as a Doctor – and don’t say that you’ll be fine because stress doesn’t really affect you.
 After all, nobody’s perfect!

 Your interview is all about showcasing why you’re a good candidate for Medicine – but you need to find a good balance in your answers so that you come across as confident but not arrogant.